Period Woes?

 But for many women the changes in the body’s hormone levels before a period can cause noticeable physical and emotional changes.
 These changes can last for a day or up to two weeks before the period starts.
 PMS symptoms may be mild and hardly noticeable, or more severe and disruptive to monthly wellbeing.

-These changes are known as PMS – Premenstrual Syndrome.
-Common symptoms experienced are outlined below and should go away once menstruation has started:
+Common PMS symptoms experienced are outlined below and may go away once menstruation has started:

 ● Abdominal cramps